Learn the 7 different types of self-care so you can be intentional with all of the areas of your self-care and take better care of yourself.

 - Everything related to taking care of your physical health

+Similarly, it includes visiting the doctor for wellness visits, preventative screenings, or when you might be sick.
 Finally, it includes following your health providers’ instructions when you have an illness, injury, or chronic disease.

 Emotional Self-care

 People can use a variety of activities to process their emotions.
+Examples of emotional self-care include:

-Some examples include drawing, sewing, landscaping, playing music, or relaxation techniques.
+- Drawing, sewing, landscaping, playing music, or relaxation techniques.

 Spiritual Self-care